-John Yorke is a drama producer, author and teacher who has spent 30 years studying our insatiable appetite for stories.
-His long career in TV drama has given him the tools to identify the underlying shape common to all successful narratives – from drama to corporate reports.
+John is a drama producer, author and teacher who has spent 30 years studying our insatiable appetite for stories.
+His long career in TV drama has given him the tools to identify the underlying shape common to all successful narratives – from drama to political speeches.

 As former Head of Channel Four Drama, Controller of BBC Drama Production and MD of Company Pictures, John has shaped stories that have attracted some of the biggest audiences for drama in UK TV history.
 He has overseen some of the UK’s most enduring and popular programmes, from Shameless and Life On Mars to EastEnders and Holby City, alongside award-winners like Bodies and the internationally acclaimed Wolf Hall.